Bandeapart1964/PuppyGit/README.md

 # PuppyGit Pro
 PuppyGit Pro is A Git Client for Android, Open Source and No Ads and Free to use

+## Author
+PuppyGit made by Bandeapart1964 of catpuppyapp

-### If you like this app, please Star this project
+### If you like this app, please Star this project and share it to your friends who they need.

 ## Download
 <a href=https://github.com/Bandeapart1964/PuppyGitPro/releases>Github Release</a>